The Best Way to Study for the SAT Based on Your Learning Type

 As big as the SAT test is, studying for it is a whole different animal.
 In order to do well, you have to spend months memorizing mathematical formulas, learning hundreds of vocabulary words, taking countless practice exams, and doing everything you possibly can to prepare for this 4-hour beast.
 There’s a lot of information to master in a relatively short period of time.

 However, all that material doesn’t have to seem so overwhelming as long as you carve out enough time to study and study in the way that is most effective for you.
 After all, everyone learns differently–some are visual learners, some learn best when they read information, and some people even have photographic memories.

-Regardless of what you’re learning style is, there is an SAT study strategy that will make it easy for you to retain all the information you need to know for your SAT test day.
+Regardless of what your learning style is, there is an SAT study strategy that will make it easy for you to retain all the information you need to know for your SAT test day.
 Read on to learn the best way to study for the SAT based on your learning type.

 If you are one of those people who remembers things in pictures and is better at retaining information when it is presented in a visual form, you ought to use visual aids as much as you can when studying for the SAT.
 Unfortunately, most conventional SAT test prep books are filled with written information that might not stick as well in your head, so you need another way to study.

 One common thing that students do is translate the information in SAT prep books and other study materials into a visual form as you’re reading over it.
 For example, if you’re trying to memorize the word “apprehensive”, you could make a flash card with a picture of someone nervous.
 Then, when you go over the word for a second time, you can use the visual flashcard as your study aid instead of the written definition.
 This way, you’re more likely to remember the meaning of the word.